Start typing to perform a search...

 Expulsion

 Students who are expelled from school must be provided with opportunities to continue their education and must be offered additional non-academic supports, such as counselling, to help promote positive behaviour.
 An expulsion is different from a suspension.
 An expulsion does not have a time limit.
-Expelled students are removed from school for an indefinite time period.
-Students are suspended first, while expulsion is being considered.
+Expelled students are removed from school for an indefinite period of time while a Student Action Plan is collaboratively developed.

-Students can be expelled from their own school or they can be expelled from all schools in the DSBN.
-After an investigation, the administrator recommends whether a student should be expelled.
-Only the Student Discipline Committee of the Board of Trustees can make the decision to expel a student.
+Students can be expelled from their own school, or they can be expelled from all schools in the DSBN.
+After an investigation, the principal recommends whether a student should be expelled.
+Only the Student Discipline Committee of the Board of Trustees can decide to expel a student.

 What activities can lead to expulsion?